angarsky/diveintopython/learn/variables_and_types/printing.md

 `f-strings` (or formatted string literals) are a feature introduced in Python 3.6 that provide a convenient way to embed expressions inside string literals, using a syntax that starts with the letter 'f'.

 With `f-strings`, you can embed expressions inside string literals by enclosing them in curly braces {}.
 The expressions inside the curly braces are evaluated at runtime, and their values are inserted into the string.
+So this helps to print to help multiple variables in one string.

 You can also use various options with the `print()` function, such as specifying the separator between items, ending the output with a newline character, and redirecting the output to a file or other stream.
 You can learn more about these options in the Python documentation.